Functional Approximation Methods for Differentially Private Distribution Estimation: Introduction

 \section{Introduction}

-The cumulative distribution function (CDF) is a fundamental object in statistical analysis, playing a pivotal role in various statistical and machine learning applications.
-For example, in hypothesis testing, test statistics are compared to critical values derived from the CDF to make decisions about hypotheses.
-CDFs are also valuable in risk assessment and decision-making under uncertainty, as they provide a comprehensive view of the entire distribution of possible outcomes.
+\IEEEPARstart{T}{he} cumulative distribution function (CDF) is a fundamental object in statistical analysis, serving as a cornerstone in both classical statistics and modern machine learning.
+For instance, in hypothesis testing, test statistics are compared against critical values derived from the CDF to guide decisions about hypotheses.
+Furthermore, CDFs play a central role in risk assessment and decision-making under uncertainty, as they provide a comprehensive characterization of the distribution of possible outcomes.
+When a distribution is not known and only sampled observed data are available, we typically use the \ac{ecdf} to estimate the unknown true CDF.

-Given that the CDF reveals significant information about a random variable and provides insights into its behavior and characteristics through its shape and properties, it is common to produce an empirical CDF or CDF estimate based on measured data.
-To protect the privacy of sensitive observations, the CDF must be used or disclosed in a manner that preserves privacy.
-For example, many studies require privacy-preserving mean, median, or other quantiles of the data~\cite{dwork2008differential, dwork2009differential, gillenwater2021differentially, kaplan2022differentially}, which can be derived from the CDF, for downstream tasks.
-Additionally, the CDF can facilitate privacy-preserving visualization~\cite{zhang2020investigating, lee2017visualization, panavas2023investigating, zhang2016challenges, liu2019differential, ghazi2023differentially, avraam2021privacy, nanayakkara2022visualizing, budiu2022overlook, tao2024privacy}.
-For instance, in boxplots or scatter plots, we can resample data from the CDF and use this new data to create privacy-preserving visualizations.

-In prior work, the empirical cumulative distribution function (eCDF) is commonly used to estimate the true CDF.
-The Dvoretzky-Kiefer-Wolfowitz (DKW) inequality~\cite{dvoretzky1956asymptotic} provides bounds on how closely the eCDF approximates the CDF from which samples are drawn.
-Several methods have been developed to obtain a privacy-preserving CDF using differential privacy.
-These include the naive approach, which involves adding noise to each data point, and a refined variation that uses smooth sensitivity~\cite{nissim2007smooth} instead of relying on global sensitivity.
-Additionally, methods like histogram queries and adaptive quantiles have been introduced for CDF approximation~\cite{mckenna2021estimating}.

-We propose a novel method called polynomial projection (PP) for privacy-preserving CDF estimation that uses families of orthogonal polynomials common in functional analysis~\cite{luenberger1997optimization, kantorovich2014functional, yosida2012functional, alda2017bernstein}, together with the functional mechanism for differential privacy~\cite{zhang2012functional}.
-The main idea is to define an appropriate space and project the eCDF into this space, thereby approximating the eCDF similar to standard signal decomposition techniques.
-We then protect the coefficients of these functions to achieve a differentially private eCDF.
-We show that our method outperforms histogram queries and has comparable performance to adaptive quantiles.
-Notably, our approach is particularly suitable for decentralized settings as compared to these other methods.
-Furthermore, when updating the CDF with newly collected data, our method performs better than others, primarily because it does not require the use of old data, thereby conserving the privacy budget.